SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-09-vaccine-efficacy-data.md

 way out in the tails of both.
-The MAP estimators of the probability of infection per time (here we're rashly assuming all patients are in the trial for the same time which is wrong, but not horribly so) differ by about a factor of 10: 0.4% vs 0.04% (per whatever time interval it is between now and the average enrollment date.
+The MAP estimators of the probability of infection per time (here we're rashly assuming all patients are in the trial for the same time which is wrong, but not horribly so) differ by about a factor of 10: 0.4% vs 0.04% (per whatever time interval it is between now and the average enrollment date).

 That method, of course, is wrong!
 The statistically principled way to do this is using something called a [Cox proportional hazard